Drive behind occupation of Alcatraz lingers 50 years later

 FLAGSTAFF, Ariz.
-(AP) — On a chilly November night 50 years ago, a 7-year-old Peter Bratt and his four siblings accompanied their single mother from their San Francisco home for the pier.
+(AP) — On a chilly November night 50 years ago, a 7-year-old Peter Bratt, his four siblings and their single mother left their San Francisco home for the pier.
 From there, they joined a group of indigenous activists on a small boat, bobbing in fog and rolling over what felt like tidal waves.

 They eventually landed at their destination — Alcatraz Island.
 At first, all the young boy could see was a vast, “magical” playground.
 He and other children roamed the beaches, literally blazing their own trails.
-They explored buildings that had once housed prisoners, including Native Americans incarcerated there nearly a century earlier.
+They explored buildings that once housed prisoners, including Native Americans incarcerated there nearly a century earlier.
 It didn’t matter that there was no electricity or running water.

 Despite his age, Bratt quickly comprehended that the adventure was the start of a movement.
 The adults banded together to take back a body of land that they felt didn’t belong to the U.S. government to begin with.